nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/50-functional scenarios/20-inference queries/26-training data tampering.md

 ## Query use case

-Do we trust the providers/origin of all training data used - using exception list
+Has the training data code I am using been tampered with